 Friedman interns work on substantive projects, develop professional skills and benefit from the personal attention of a supervisor at their organization.
 In addition to their professional duties, Friedman interns attend exciting events, both educational and social, presented by influential and effective politicians, academics and leaders from the nonprofit sector.

 There are two Friedman programs in Washington:

-Open to Carnegie Mellon undergraduates and graduate students from any college or school who have a strong academic record and would value the opportunity to spend a summer gaining firsthand policy experience in a public or private sector in Washington, D.C., are invited to apply.
-Graduating seniors are not eligible.
+Open to Carnegie Mellon undergraduates and graduate students from any college or school who have a strong academic record and would value the opportunity to spend a summer gaining firsthand policy experience in a public or private sector in Washington, DC, are invited to apply.
+Graduating students are not eligible.

 Students with strong academic records who are accepted to the Carnegie Mellon University Washington Semester Program are also eligible to receive a Friedman Fellowship, which helps to defray the cost of a semester in Washington.

 For more information about the Friedman Internship program during the summer or semester, please contact Kelly Wadsworth, Graduate Program Manager, Institute for Politics and Strategy, at firstname.lastname@example.org.